pcmasuzzo/pcmasuzzo.github.io/pages/cancer/chemo-pills.md

 **I ended up with 224 pictures, yes**.

-I am calling this my _chemo pills collage_, which I discovered is also a pretty visual and intuitive (for me!) way to look back in time (so perhaps I could also call it _chemo pills calendar_?).
+I am calling this _my chemo pills collage_, which I discovered is also a pretty visual and intuitive (at least for me) way to look back in time (so perhaps I could also call it _my chemo pills calendar_?).

-I annotated some of the images: you can click the button below to look at some of the _hotspots_ in the collage, and if you hover with your mouse you can see what little memory they unlock!
+I annotated some of the images: you can click the button below to look at some of the _hotspots_ in the collage, and if you hover with your mouse you can see what little memory the picture unlocks[^1].

 <button id="toggle-hotspots" class="hotspot-toggle-btn">show hotspots</button>